 Marketing can help solve today's paradox of B2B needs Reliability is - and always will be - an attractive quality to potential technology buyers.
-In fact, 76% of decision-makers in North America seek vendors who can demonstrate deep knowledge and experience.
-(9a) Yet being dependable isn't enough on its own.
-Our survey found that nearly half of buyers will consider a new product if it's more innovative and can solve problems better than well-known brands.
-(9b) To succeed in the Age of Agility, it's important that marketers create go-to-market strategies that can help technology buying committees navigate and build consensus at the decision-making table.
+In fact, 76% of decision-makers seek vendors who can demonstrate deep knowledge and experience.^(9a) Yet being dependable isn't enough on its own.
+Our survey found that nearly half of buyers will consider a new product if it's more innovative and can solve problems better than well-known brands.^(9b) To succeed in the Age of Agility, it's important that marketers create go-to-market strategies that can help technology buying committees navigate and build consensus at the decision-making table.
 To further underline this point, marketing has a significant role to play in helping to solve this new paradox of needs.
 Marketers must drive familiarity, demonstrate relevance, and help buyers navigate change and uncertainty, all simultaneously.
-76% of decision-makers agree experience and knowledge is important when selecting a vendor ^{9a} Do you agree or disagree with the following statements?
-Figure 9a It is important to me to buy from a vendor that has deep experience and knowledge.
+Linked in Marketing Solutions 20